var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-25497766-1']); _gaq.push(['_trackPageview']);

 We also had a large car park at the back of the building and freelancers often chose to come in that way – possibly to avoid the kebab smell of our front “entrance”, a small door between the two shops – even though they had to scale a fire escape and walk across a flat roof to get in through our fire door!

-Of course, with the last lot staying in with Transworld in Sevenoaks, we also needed furniture.
-Having to abandon my Starburst offices to take the new role at Marvel, I just so happened to have office loads of plan chests, desks and chairs.
+Of course, with the last lot staying at Transworld in Sevenoaks, we also needed furniture.
+Having to abandon my Starburst offices to take the new role at Marvel, I just so happened to have loads of plan chests, desks, chairs and the like.
 To help facilitate this move for everybody’s benefit, Marvel was more than happy to buy it all off me.
 Astonishing!

 And we needed a whole new staff, with only accountant Gautum Basu moving to the Smoke and only Danny Fingeroth remaining out of the old New York team.
 Stan Lee had asked me if I could keep his brother Larry on, but there was little for him to do which wouldn’t have been demeaning.
 Now that’s what I call autonomy, being able to fire your boss’s brother!